bandprotocol/bandchain.js/README.md

 # BandChain.js

-BandChain.js is a ibrary for interacting with BandChain in browser and Node.js environments.
+BandChain.js is a library for interacting with BandChain in browser and Node.js environments.

 ## ⭐️ Features